ahuazhu/juwei-web/README.md

 ## Development
 If you want to improve the project or add new features, you should develop the project by your self.
-[IDEA](https://www.jetbrains.com/idea/)(recommend) or Eclipse are both supported.
+[IDEA](https://www.jetbrains.com/idea/)(recommend) and Eclipse are both supported.
 Read the official documents for detail.

 ## Run in tomcat
 Finally, you should publish the website to product.
 Tomcat is a good choice to run as the container.